 At this site, activity and use limitations that EPA calls institutional controls are in place.
 Institutional controls play an important role in site remedies because they reduce exposure to contamination by limiting land or resource use.
 They also guide human behavior.
 For instance, zoning restrictions prevent land uses – such as residential uses – that are not consistent with the level of cleanup.
 For more background, see Institutional Controls.

-Institutional controls at the Delaware Sand & Gravel Site include restrictions that prevent any future use of the Inert or Drum Disposal Areas that could compromise the effectiveness of the selected cleanup remedy and restrictions preventing the installation of drinking water wells at the Drum Disposal Area.
+Institutional controls at the Delaware Sand & Gravel Site include restrictions that prevent any future use of the waste management areas that could compromise the effectiveness of the cleanup and restrictions preventing the installation of drinking water wells.